-The vert button is used for selection of a library spectra list file (.lcs), which is necessary for the calculations.
-This file is generated at the calibration stage for each measurement geometry and is supplied in the installation package of the spectrometer.
+The button is used for selection of a library spectra list file (.lcs), which is necessary for the calculations.
+This file is generated at the calibration stage for each measurement geometry (see Paragraph14.2) and is supplied in the installation package of the spectrometer.

-The \checkmark button is intended for updating the calculation after uploading a new library spectra list file.
+The witton is intended for updating the calculation after uploading a new library spectra list file.

-The Log checkbox shown on Fig.35 (block 3) provides the possibility to change the scale of the graph of spectra to logarithmic.
-The Bkg checkbox brings the current background spectrum to the graph.
-The R/n checkbox allows displaying on the graph spectra of mononuclides participating in plotting of the common spectrum (green).
+The \mathbf{Log} checkbox shown on Fig.35 (block 3) provides the possibility to change the scale of the graph of spectra to logarithmic.
+The \mathbf{Bkg} checkbox brings the current background spectrum to the graph.
+The $\mathbf{R/n}$ checkbox allows displaying on the graph spectra of mononuclides participating in plotting of the common spectrum (green).